If you’re running a company, one of the most important things you’ll want to understand is how shares work.

 How To Issue Shares

-The way a company issues shares will depend on both their governing documents and the Corporations Act 2001.
-This is because the Company Constitution would set out the process for issuing shares, but if this doesn’t apply or it isn’t valid, the rules set out in the Corporations Act apply.
+The method a company uses to issue shares depends on its governing documents and the requirements of the Corporations Act 2001.
+Typically, the Company Constitution will outline the process for issuing shares.
+Where the Constitution is silent or its provisions are not applicable, the rules and procedures set out in the Act will govern share issuances.

 Can Directors Also Be Shareholders?

-We’ve discussed how many shareholders you should have in a company, but can directors also be shareholders?
+We’ve discussed how many shareholders a company might have, but another common query is whether directors can also be shareholders.

-The simple answer is yes, a director can be a shareholder.
-This would need to be made clear in the company’s governing documents, as well.
+The simple answer is yes – a director can also be a shareholder, provided that this dual role is clearly addressed in the company’s governing documents.

 Do I Need A Shareholders Agreement?